chris-short/devopsish.com/content/post/093/index.md

 ## Tools

-[DNS over TLS - Thoughts and Implementation](https://sagi.io/2018/09/dns-over-tls---thoughts-and-implementation/): In this post we’ll survey DNS over TLS, implement a client and share some thoughts!
+[DNS over TLS - Thoughts and Implementation](https://sagi.io/2018/09/dns-over-tls---thoughts-and-implementation/): In this post we'll survey DNS over TLS, implement a client and share some thoughts!

 [Linux System Roles](https://linux-system-roles.github.io/): A collection of roles and modules executed by Ansible to assist Linux admins in the configuration of common GNU/Linux subsystems.